Consider the following questions:

 The 2000-2010 Decade and the Return of Oil

 Three events in the decade 2000-2010 changed the oil view after the 1990s.
 The first was on September 11, 2001 when, for the first time since Pearl Harbor, the US was attacked, this time by a jihadist group, Al-Qaeda, with over 3,000 loss of life.
 The Western Allies counterattacked with the “war on terror” in Afghanistan (the base from which Al-Qaeda operated) in autumn 2001 against Al-Qaeda and its ally, the ruling Taliban.
 Subsequently, and for questionable reasons that continue to be debated to date, the Iraq War or second Gulf War was initiated on March 20, 2003, more than 12 years after the first Gulf War.
 This time, some allies such as Germany and France opposed the war and did not join.
-The Afghan and Iraq wars that were supposed to be “lightning victories” continue to this day (2011).
+The Afghan and Iraq wars that were supposed to be “lightning victories” continue through the following two Presidents' terms.
 The Iraqi oil industry is still struggling to regain production due to lack of technology, skills, security, and a strong political structure and government.
 Other major changes that have occurred in the Middle East since September 11, 2001 include the renunciation of nuclear weapons by Libya in December 2003, the emergence of Abu Dhabi, Qatar, and Dubai as global energy players and economic centers, and the protests that started in Tunisia and propagated to other states as Egypt, Lebanon, Syria, Bahrain, Yemen and Saudi Arabia for freedom and democracy in 2011.
 In some situations, this has led to the peaceful fall of governments (e.g., in Tunisia and Egypt).

 The second major event of the decade is globalization.
 World economy tripled in size between 1990 and 2009, and by 2009, a major fraction of the world’s GDP was generated by developing countries as opposed to the countries of North America, Europe, and Japan.
 The years 2003-2007 saw the best global economic growth in a generation, and the growth implied strong demand for oil, especially in China and India to power industry, generate electricity, and fuel the many cars, trucks, and planes.